kapayashwanth/agricare/README.md

-# AgriCare – Crop Disease Assistant 🌱
+# Green Health – Crop Disease Assistant 🌱

 Modern, responsive web app to detect crop diseases from images using Google Gemini Vision, then generate and download a PDF report.
 Built with Node.js + Express and a clean, mobile-first UI.